Rio Verde Foothills Water Facts

 Rio Verde Foothills Water Rumors

-Rumors abound and the removal of the fire hydrant turned into panic that the City of Scottsdale was going to discontinue allowing commercial haulers and private haulers of the ability to purchase water from the City of Scottsdale.
+Rumors abound and the removal of the temporary fill site that turned into panic that the City of Scottsdale was going to discontinue allowing commercial haulers and private haulers of the ability to purchase water from the City of Scottsdale.

 A self appointed volunteer group form the Rio Verde Foothills Water Task Force to address the false threat.
 The RVFWTF, aka “WTF”, then arranged for a meeting with the City of Scottsdale.
 The meeting was held and it was reported by WTF that the City of Scottsdale had mandated that an “entity” be formed for the City of Scottsdale to do business with.
 Public meetings were held and the report remained the same from the Rio Verde Foothills Water Task Force that it was paramount to the future ability of commercial and private haulers to purchase water from the City of Scottsdale that they have an “entity”.

 Much back and forth discussion was held regarding the form of this “entity”, but it was evident that the WTF group was set on two possible entities, a DWID or a Water Co-op.